anilabhadatta/educative.io_scraper/README.md

       source env/bin/activate

-### Step 3: Install the required modules:
+### Step 4: Install the required modules:

       pip3 install -r requirements.txt

-### Step 4: Download, extract and paste the respective Chrome-bin for your OS from the latest releases section inside the Chrome-bin folder.
+### Step 5: Download, extract and paste the respective Chrome-bin for your OS from the latest releases section inside the Chrome-bin folder.
 ![img4](https://user-images.githubusercontent.com/48487849/197014188-3906af24-2297-48a6-9592-b669ac72af53.png)

-### Step 5: Open up two terminals and run the following commands.
+### Step 6: Open up two terminals and run the following commands in separate terminals.

       python3 chromedriver.py
       python3 educative_scraper.py

-### Step 6: Refer, "How to use the Scraper?" explained above except point 2.
+### Step 7: Refer, "How to use the Scraper?" explained above except point 2.

-## To Build the chromdriver and educative-scraper executables using pyinstaller:
+## (Optional) To Build the chromedriver and educative-scraper executables using pyinstaller:

-#### Activate the Virtual Environment and Install the required modules for the project (Refer Step 1, 2, 3 above).
+#### Activate the Virtual Environment and Install the required modules for the project (Refer Step 2, 3, 4 above).

 #### Install the pyinstaller package and run the following commands.